Bar Exam Subjects and Test Format

 Essay examination subjects include a required question on legal ethics as well as the possible following subjects: Agency and Partnership; Community Property; Conflict of Laws; Constitutional Law; Contracts; Corporations; Criminal Law and Procedure; Evidence; Persons and Domestic Relations; Real Property; Remedies; Torts; Uniform Commercial Code (Articles 2 and 9); Wills, Estates and Trusts; as well as pleadings and practices under both the Nevada Rules of Civil Procedure and the Federal Rules of Civil Procedure.
 Both fundamental legal principles and Nevada law are tested and may embrace more than a single subject.

 - Two (2) 2-hour NPT examination questions requiring the application of fundamental lawyering skills in a realistic situation.
 Skills tested are factual analysis, legal analysis and reasoning, problem solving, identification and resolution of ethical dilemmas, written communication, and organization and management of legal tasks.

-- The Multi-State Bar Examination (MBE) will be given for the July 2021 Nevada Bar Examination.
+- The Multi-State Bar Examination (MBE) will NOT be given for the July 2022 Nevada Bar Examination.

 - Additionally, an applicant is required to take and pass with a score of 85 or higher the Multistate Professional Responsibility Examination (MPRE) within three (3) calendar years before or three (3) calendar years after the examination that an applicant passes (SCR 65.5).
 This two-hour, 60-question multiple-choice examination is administered three times each year and designed to measure knowledge and understanding of established standards related to a lawyer’s professional conduct.
 For further information, please refer to www.ncbex.org.